cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 - the risks of using the Interface are substantial and include, but are not limited to, the ones set out in the APPENDIX, which is hereby expressly incorporated into these Terms, and you are willing to accept the risk of loss associated therewith.

-## Indemnification and liability

-You agree to release and indemnify, defend and hold us and any of our Affiliates harmless, as well as any members, participants, directors, officers, employees, contractors, shareholders and representatives of any of the foregoing, from and against any and all losses, liabilities, damages, costs claims or actions of any kind arising or resulting from your use of the Interface, your breach of these Terms, and any of your acts or omissions that infringe the rights of any person.

-We reserve the right, at our own expense, to assume exclusive defence and control of any matter otherwise subject to indemnification by you and, in such case, you agree to cooperate with us in the defence of such matter.

-The indemnity set out here is in addition to, and not in lieu of, any other remedies that may be available to us under applicable law.

 ## Limitation of Liability

 We do not exclude or limit our liability to you where it would be unlawful to do so.
 This includes liability for death or personal injury caused by our negligence or fraud.